plusapkz/apkplus.github.io/yowhatsapp-download.md

 Whatsapp was working with a single tick, but new tick applications were started.
 You can use YOWhatsapp if you are not satisfied with them.
 The messages you receive from this feature will appear as the only single teaser in the user.
-The person who sent you a message won&#39;t know if the message came to you.
+The person who sent you a message won&#39;t know if the message came to you.<br>
 🔹 Your messaging on the YOWhatsapp is much more secure than whatsapp.
-Because these applications work with extra security software.
+Because these applications work with extra security software.<br>
 🔹 You can choose the color or view you want for your YOWhatsapp app.
-Thus the application can be personalized.
+Thus the application can be personalized.<br>
-🔹 Your last seen time is definitely not visible.
+🔹 Your last seen time is definitely not visible.<br>
-🔹 and more features...
+🔹 and more features...<br>